A Lil’ History about Diners, Drive-Ins & Luncheonettes

 While it’s true that having a pretty girl serve you food increased sales, in the long run, it created problems with fellas loitering.
 McDonald’s found a way to streamline food service and cut out the problems with drive-in service.

 Believe it or not, there are a few hundred drive-ins still around where you can have your in-car eating experience.
-To find a list of all active drive-in restaurants with carhops, go here.
+To find a list of all active drive-in restaurants with carhops, go HERE.

-A Few Drive-in Restaurants I’ve Eaten From
+A Few Drive-in Restaurants

 Luncheonettes or Lunch Counters